The Churches of Britain and Ireland

 The former South Bar Congregational Mission Room (1905) on High Street, later South Bar Congregational Church, and identified by Janet Gimber.
 Circa SK 972 697. © Steve Bulman (2010).
 Another view, © Jim Parker (2017).
 Link, which advises that the church became redundant "after 1991" and that it is now in use as warehousing for a garage.

-Trinity U.R.C. on Garmston Street. © Steve Bulman (2009).
+Trinity U.R.C. on Garmston Street.
+In its early days this had been St. Andrew (Presbyterian). © Steve Bulman (2009).
 Another view, © Jim Parker (2017).
 Link.

 Unitarian Chapel on High Street and Monson Street.
 Jim Parker advises that Lincoln Spiritualist Church also holds services here.
 SK 973 704. © Steve Bulman (2010).